qdraw/starsky/starsky/starskyTests/readme.md

 ```
 or use the `starsky/starskyTest.sh` `starsky/starskyTest.bat` files to generate coverage documentation

-> The unittests are creating a few files inside the mstest build directory.
+> The unit tests are creating a few files inside the MSTest build directory.
 Those files will be removed afterwards.

->> All tests must run succesfull to build
+>> All tests must run successful to build

-### Location of temp files
+### Location of temporary files

+During the unit test there are temporary files created to test the functionality.
+When you have preserve against this, please don't run any test.
+Those temporary only exist in the following folders:

 #### Windows
 ```
 C:\Users\VssAdministrator\.nuget\packages\microsoft.testplatform.testhost\15.9.0\lib\netstandard1.5\